 Programs like Global Players and The Education Abroad Network can help you stay in your in-season shape while also giving you access to play your sport with other people around the globe, learn new skills, and maybe even practice playing the sport in a different language.
 Once that new trick you learned abroad makes you get that win, I don’t think your trainers will be that upset!

 Furthermore, club teams are still mostly recognized by your university and have very competitive seasons.
-These teams usually consist of high school athletes that have more of an agenda than sports in their college career, but miss the camaraderie of that team.
+These teams usually consist of high school athletes that have more of an agenda than sports in their college career, but miss the camaraderie of a team.

 Study abroad experiences can shape and transform your thoughts and life goals.
-Unless you’re going pro or on an incredible scholarship for your athletic talents, playing a game in college – is simply playing a game.
-If the coach doesn’t understand that, maybe they need to take a trip abroad too.
+Unless you’re going pro or on an incredible scholarship for your athletic talents, playing a game in college is simply that -- playing a game.
+If your coach doesn’t understand that, maybe they need to take a trip abroad, too.

 Yes, you can study abroad